Hyperparameter Optimization in Machine Learning: Quasi-Random Search

 \subsection{Other schemes}

-\citet{bousquet2017critical} experimented also with Halton and Hammersley sequences, finding the latter (with scrambling and random shifting) to be overall robust and well performing on the tested deep learning scenarios.
-Other quasi-random low-discrepancy sequences are presented in \citep{Lemieux:1338331}.
+\citet{bousquet2017critical} experimented also with Halton and Hammersley sequences and found that the latter (with random permutations and shifts) performed well on the tested deep learning scenarios.
+Like Sobol' sequences, both Halton and Hammersley sequences can be extended. \citet{Lemieux:1338331} presents other quasi-random low-discrepancy sequences.
 LHS, Sobol', Halton and Hammerley sampling are implemented in the \texttt{stats.qmc} module of SciPy.

-\chapter{Model-based Methods}
+\chapter{Model-Based Methods}

-The techniques described in the previous chapter do not make any attempt to model the response function $f(\lambda)$: in other words, evaluations of $f$ on previously selected configurations do not influence the search.
-In contrast, model-based (MB) techniques construct an explicit \emph{surrogate model} for $f(\lambda)$ -- or for closely related quantities -- based on the information collected from previous evaluations.
-The surrogate model is a first central component of model-based HPO methods.
-We will denote such model by
+The techniques described in the previous chapter do not attempt to model the response function and are memoryless, i.e., the outcomes of previous evaluations do not influence the search.
+In contrast, model-based techniques use data gathered from past evaluations to build an explicit approximation of the objective function, known as a \textit{surrogate model}, which is the central component of the family of HPO methods described in this chapter.

-where $\inputspace$ may represent additional inputs (e.g., the performance of partial executions of $\learningalgo$, a baseline or the value of the incumbent solution) and $\outputspace$ is an appropriate output space.
-For instance, $\mathcal{Y}$ could be (a distribution over) $\mathbb{R}^+$ if $\surrogm$ models directly $f$, or the interval $[0, 1]$ if $\surrogm$ predicts the probability that a configuration improves over a given baseline.

-The landscape of model-based methods is strongly dominated by techniques falling under the umbrella of \emph{Bayesian optimization} (BO), which we cover in Section \ref{sec:bk:hpo:bayesopt}.
-In BO, the surrogate model is a probabilistic mapping that also captures the uncertainty of the estimation; implementations include Gaussian processes (Section \ref{sec:gp}) and tree Parzen estimators (Section \ref{sec:tpe}).
-Regardless of the particular implementation, one critical feature of surrogate models is that they should be much cheaper to evaluate than $f$ itself.
-BO methods do not locally minimize the surrogate function to select the next configuration to evaluate, but rather mediate it through a so-called \textit{acquisition function} (AF), a second central component of a BO method and defined as a mapping:

-where $\hat{\mathcal{F}}$ is an appropriate space of surrogate models, and, again, $\mathcal{X}$ collects auxiliary inputs, that is used to select the next configuration to evaluate $f$ on.
-Typically, $\alpha$ encodes a trade-off between exploration and exploitation: \begin{itemize} \item \textit{exploration} seeks to evaluate $f$ on points with high uncertainty, with the primary aim to improve the surrogate model; \item \textit{exploitation} seeks to leverage knowledge gathered so far to improve on the incumbent solution. \end{itemize} We discuss acquisition functions in Section~\ref{sec:acq_func}.

-We briefly touch upon other approaches to model-based optimization that do not directly fall in the BO category in Section \ref{sec:other-surrogates}.
-We conclude the chapter with a practical example that contrasts BO to random search \ref{sec:mbhpo-example} and an overall discussion in Section \ref{sec:mbhpo:disc}.
-In particular, we discuss parallelizability of model-based methods, a challenging practical bottleneck of MB-HPO methods (Section \ref{sec:parallel-mbhpo}).